Subr1/template-Octra-ocs01-test-Setup-Guide/README.md

 # Octra ocs01-test Setup Guide

-This repository provides a complete setup guide and necessary scripts for installing, configuring, and running the `ocs01-test` node.
+This guide will walk you through the process of installing, configuring, and running the [ocs01-test](https://github.com/octra-labs/ocs01-test.git) project on your system.

 ---